P-p-H-d/mlib/README.md

 ##### void name\_splice\_at(name\_t list1, name\_it\_t it1, name\_t list2, name\_it\_t it2)

 Move the element pointed by 'it2' (which is an iterator of 'list2') from the list 'list2' to the position just after 'it1' in the list 'list1'.
-After wise, 'it2' points to the next element of 'list2'.
+After wise, 'it2' points to the next element of 'list2' and 'it1' points to the inserted element in 'list1'.
 If 'it1' is the end position, it inserts it at the first element (just like \_insert\_at).

 ##### void name\_splice(name\_t list1, name\_t list2)